WM71811/orbital-draft-final/README.md

-     14. Only users who created the post can edit or delete the post
+     14. Only users who created the post can edit or delete the post/delete the contact

-            This function allows users who created the particular post to edit or delete the post.
+            This function allows users who created the particular post to edit or delete the post/delete the contact.
 This ensures that the post would not be deleted or edited by other users.
+Similarly, the contact will not be deleted by other users.